Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron Microscopy: Data availability

+Three crystalline materials are used: gallium arsenide (GaAs), a binary compound semiconductor, strontium titanate (SrTiO$_3$), a ternary oxide, and gold (Au), a single element crystal.

-The parameters used to generate the simulat\BM{ed} \BM{datasets} are summarized in Table \ref{tab:params_multislice}, outlin\BM{ing} crucial characteristics such as unit cell dimensions, pixel size, and Fresnel distance for each material.
-These parameters serve as inputs for the simulation of \BM{the} electrostatic potentials and the generation of structure matrices.
-The parameters as well as the implementation of the multislice and Bloch wave methods to generate transmission and scattering matrices were adopted from \cite{durham2022accurate}.
+These materials differ in terms of total number and type (atomic number Z) of elements, and cubic unit cell dimension.
+Representations of the unit cells are shown in Fig.~\ref{fig:materials}.
+The parameters used to generate the simulated datasets are summarized in Table~\ref{tab:params_multislice}, outlining crucial characteristics such as unit cell dimensions, pixel size, and Fresnel distance for each material.
+These parameters serve as input for the simulation of the electrostatic potentials and the generation of the structure matrices.

+Our implementation of the multislice and the Bloch wave method, as well as the parameters used to generate the transmission and the scattering matrices are based on the MATLAB code by Durham et. al., 2022 \cite{durham2022accurate}.